hajsf/mojo-docker/Readme.md

 ```
 These lines are setting the default command that will be executed when the Docker container is run.
 In this case, the `tail -f /dev/null` command will be run, which does nothing and never exits.
 This is often used in Dockerfiles to keep the Docker container running indefinitely.

-The Docker compose file:
+## The Docker compose file:

-Sure, here's a line-by-line explanation of your Docker Compose file:
+Here's a line-by-line explanation of your Docker Compose file:

 ```yaml
 version: '3.8'